IS DIET IMPORTANT?

-The diet of choice for the last 15 years at My Little Sugar Glider is the Original High Wombaroo Protein Diet or OHPW.
+The diet of choice since 2003 at My Little Sugar Glider is the Original High Wombaroo Protein Diet or OHPW.
 The Wombaroo Powder is imported from Australia and mixed with bee pollen, honey, eggs and water.
 They also get a wide variety of fruits and veggies nightly.
 I also choose to give a small amount of a high quality dry food called Pet Pro.
 It’s there in case they eat the rest of their food and are still hungry, but it also helps to clean their teeth and prevent tooth decay later on.
 Pet Pro is one of only 2 brands of sugar glider dry food made with chicken which is easier for them to digest over beef and pork meat by products found in other commercial brands.
 The combination of these things help to make my gliders very healthy.

 You must be careful of the source of your Wombaroo Powder.
 I do carry it in my store to help my clients know they are getting the right brand.
 There are some other good sources for it out there as well, but the good powder is imported.

 There are a couple of American copy cat companies who have tried to make a buck off of the Wombaroo name.
 The Australian powder is just a soy based diet with vitamins and minerals added.
 The American companies have polluted their brands with a cheap filler which is not even natural.
 This product is known to cause cancer in humans and is banned by the FDA as use as a filler in your own foods.
 Animals get no such protection from our government, so those who manufacturer animal foods in the US can do what they want.